stlink-org/stlink/doc/man/st-util.md

 default **4242** port will be used.

 Stlink version 2 is used by default unless the option **--stlinkv1** is given.

-The STLinkV2 device to use can be specified in the environment variable STLINK_DEVICE on the format <USB_BUS>:<USB_ADDR>.
+The STLink device to use can be specified using the --serial parameter, or via the environment variable STLINK_DEVICE on the format <USB_BUS>:<USB_ADDR>.

 # OPTIONS